tigertext/node-win32-api/README.md

  * U, User32 for user32 from lib/user32/api
  */
 import { K, U } from '@tigerconnect/win32-api'
-import * as ref from 'ref-napi'
+import * as ref from '@tigerconnect/ref-napi'

 const knl32 = K.load()
 const user32 = U.load()  // load all apis defined in lib/{dll}/api from user32.dll